jpallath/project_two/readme.md

     The biggest challenges can be seen right now as unachieved.
 Such as the random article link, I just didnt know how to go about it.
 The styling could always improve.
     Other challenges include making the welcome page, which i eventually just gave up on, my aspirations were too high for my weak little mind to achieve.
 Many of the challenges I overcame was solved through intuition and a lot of help from classmates.
 The hardest part of coding is typos.
 You can stare at a page for an hour and not know what's wrong with it (and it's just a typo :\ )
     Categories was wrongly implemented on my part.

+* Code you're most proud of
+I was happy with how sidebars remain consistent based on what controller you're using.
+I'm happy in how I implemented old information staying when a user tries to overwrite other data.
 * Explains which improvements you might make
     Every thing that looks incomplete, I wish I made a better attempt over the weekend.
 I wish I could have acheived more of the reach goals.
     If I had more time, I would like to make the user have more interactivity, add a profile page with images and information more than just a cell phone (which was the first steps to the bigger picture I wanted to implement)